kubernetes/website/content/en/docs/setup/production-environment/tools/kubespray.md

 ### Scale your cluster

-You can add worker nodes from your cluster by running the scale playbook.
+You can add nodes from your cluster by running the scale playbook.
 For more information, see "[Adding nodes](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/getting-started.md#adding-nodes)".
-You can remove worker nodes from your cluster by running the remove-node playbook.
+You can remove nodes from your cluster by running the remove-node playbook.
 For more information, see "[Remove nodes](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/getting-started.md#remove-nodes)".

 ### Upgrade your cluster